 About Disability Insurance

-Disability Insurance (DI) is a component of the State Disability Insurance (SDI) program, established in 1946, to provide partial wage replacement benefits to eligible California workers who are unable to work due to a non-work-related illness, injury, or pregnancy.
-Approximately 18.7 million California workers are covered by the SDI program.
+Disability Insurance (DI) is a component of the State Disability Insurance (SDI) program.
+It provides partial wage replacement benefits to eligible California workers who are unable to work due to a non-work-related illness, injury, or pregnancy.
+More than 18 million California workers are covered by the SDI program.
 SDI contributions are paid by California workers through employee payroll deductions.

 What is Disability?

 Disability Benefit Payments

-Benefits are payable for a maximum of 52 weeks.
-For claims beginning on or after January 1, 2019, weekly benefits range from $50 to a maximum of $1,252.
-Your weekly benefit amount (WBA) is approximately 60 to 70 percent (depending on income) of wages earned 5 to 18 months prior to your claim start date.
+If eligible, you can receive about 60 to 70 percent (depending on income) of wages earned 5 to 18 months before your claim start date.
 Benefits are payable for a maximum of 52 weeks.
 For more information, visit Calculating Disability Benefit Payment Amounts.

 To receive benefits, you must:

 - File a claim for DI benefits using SDI Online or a paper claim form.